near/docs/docs/3.tutorials/auction/0-intro.md

 </Tabs>

-We will be use [NEAR CLI](../../4.tools/cli.md) to interact with the blockchain through the terminal, and you can choose between JavaScript and Rust to write the contract.
+We will be using [NEAR CLI](../../4.tools/cli.md) to interact with the blockchain through the terminal, and you can choose between JavaScript and Rust to write the contract.

 ---